Symphonies

-An Enterprise Orchestrator Symphony coordinates and automates a sequence of activities across multiple Infor applications to form a complete, end‑to‑end business process.
+An Enterprise Orchestrator symphony coordinates and automates a sequence of activities across multiple Infor applications to form a complete, end‑to‑end business process.
 Each activity performs a specific, well‑defined action and can pass its output to subsequent activities.
 This approach enables data and control to flow seamlessly through the orchestration.

-Enterprise Orchestrator manages orchestration at runtime and provides monitoring tools to track progress and view logs.
+Enterprise Orchestrator manages orchestration at run time and provides monitoring tools to track progress and view logs.

-Designing a Symphony
+Designing a symphony

-You can model a Symphony by dragging and connecting states in the user interface.
+You can model a symphony by dragging and connecting states in the user interface.

-Use these practices when designing a Symphony:
+Use these practices when designing a symphony:

 - Design modular flows for reuse and clarity.